 Suppose you are searching for a fulfilling career that benefits you in earning a lucrative income and makes your professional life interesting.
 In that case, taking a pipefitting career is the best option you have these days.
 However, a pipefitter’s job is not for everyone, and you can only do this if you are good with plumbing equipment.
-A pipefitting career requires technical knowledge, for which training is necessary.
+In addition, a pipefitting career requires technical knowledge, for which training is necessary.

 The training for plumber or pipefitter jobs starts with the basics of construction skills.
-It is a vital element of the construction process, including both new constructions and maintaining the building.
+It is a vital element of the construction process, including new constructions and maintaining the building.
 Therefore, it is also essential to learn the calculations in the construction business, the know-how of technical drawings, and the ways to handle the construction materials.

 Plumber or pipefitter jobs are more than just fixing the leaky faucet of the bathroom.
 Plumbers must also know steam fitting, sprinkler systems, boiler piping, sewage system, and road aqueducts.